 Through innovative programs designed to meet social, economic, and human needs, dedicated nonprofit organizations throughout northeastern Minnesota strive to strengthen the very fiber of their communities.
 The Northland Foundation is a willing partner in that work.

 The Grant Program provides financial and technical resources to 501 (c)(3) tax-exempt nonprofits, schools, and other public entities serving Aitkin, Carlton, Cook, Itasca, Koochiching, Lake, and St. Louis Counties.
-Support is directed toward specific Areas of Interest to help individuals, families, and communities throughout the region to prosper.
+Support is directed toward three priorities areas: Children, Youth, and Families; Opportunities for Self-Reliance; and Aging with Independence.

 The first step in securing a grant is to speak with Grant Program staff to determine if the project is a promising candidate for Northland Foundation funding.
 For more information, please email Erik Torch, Director of Grantmaking, or call him at (218) 723-4040 or 1-800-433-4045.

 The second 3-year phase of the Northland Foundation’ Rural Aging Initiative will take a building block approach to continue strengthening the capacity of nonprofit and community based organizations working to meet the diverse needs of older adults.
 It will also deepen the work of the Foundation’s AGE to age initiative which taps the talents of older adults to help children and youth thrive.
 Finally, it will help spur innovation to address the growing needs of the aging population in northeastern Minnesota.

 One facet of Phase II will be a continuation of capacity-building work with organizations serving a large percentage of older adults and their family caregivers within the seven-county area.
 Capacity building will include expert training, peer group learning, and the opportunity to apply for up to $25,000 in funding to further efforts to improve or expand services and service delivery.
 Please see the link, below, for more information and details for the Request to Participate letter.